-Delea’s research focuses on social movements and transformations in historical trajectories of emancipation and the history of imperialism and anti-imperialism, which he analyzes from the perspective of sovereignty and power relations.
+Delea’s research focuses on social movements and transformations in historical trajectories of emancipation and the history of imperialism and anti-imperialism, which he analyses from the perspective of sovereignty and power relations.
 His PhD research examined the collective memory of Atlantic chattel slavery and its implications on Pan-Africanism and knowledge production.
 He worked on a research report published in 2020 titled – Why Freedom Could Not Wait - as part of a research group at the National Institute for the Study of Dutch Slavery and its Legacy (NiNsee).
 The research examined the Dutch debate of 1862 on the abolition of slavery.
-It includes a discourse analysis on which parliamentarians were in favor of abolition and which were against it and why.
-Delea is currently working on two upcoming research projects; one on emancipation and one on imperialism.
-The research project on emancipation includes the legacy of slavery and contemporary forms inequality in the Netherlands.
-The research project on imperialism includes theories of imperialism, and (anti-)imperialism in different world regions, and related historical and contemporary questions concerning the environment.
+It includes a discourse analysis on which parliamentarians were in favour of abolition and which were against it and why.
+His first monograph titled Pan-Africanism: Visions, Initiatives, and Transformations was published by Lexington Books in 2024.
+Delea is currently working on two research projects; one on the legacy of Dutch trans-Atlantic slavery and one on anti-imperialism with a focus on the Global South.

 Current courses